 Finally, when she turned 18, she went to Paris and from there, her career took off.
 In 2017 she won, at the Victoire de la musique, the award for the best music video clip with “Makeba”, and the award of the Best French female artist, not bad at all right?

 Makeba – Jain (2016)

-I mentioned her already in my list of French pop music artists.
-Translated into English the name is “Alice and me”, two artists then?
+Translated into English the name is “Alice and me”, two French female singers then?
 No, it’s just Alice (Alice Vannoorenberghe) a solo electro-pop musician.
 The name is referring to the duality of his personality with one side a woman with some doubts and another side with a woman full of energy and confidence.
 Besides the duality, the name helps to create a closer relationship with her fans, with more intimacy.

 Château Perdu – Cléa Vincent (2014)

 From the regulars of French Iceberg, I know, I keep mentioning her in different articles.
 It is actually the third time and I swear the last time.
 She was born in July 1992 in a suburb of Marseille.
 She started pretty young with music and ended up stopping her studies at the age of 19 after passing her final high school exam, the baccalaureate.
 She decided to give it a try in Paris.
 In order to finance her dream, she worked as a babysitter and had other small jobs in the capital.

 Everything changed for her the day she met the French rock band La Femme.
 She did a featuring in two songs of the first album from the band intituled “Psycho Tropical Berlin” in 2014 with “It’s Time To Wake Up (2023)” and “La Femme”.
 She did a feature with one of the most famous French rappers Nekfeu with the song “Avant tu riais” (2016).